 Special consideration for tests or assignments

-If you miss a test, examination or other assessment due to illness or misadventure you can ask for special consideration for the test, assignment or examination.
+If you miss a test, examination or other assessment due to illness or misadventure you must submit a special consideration for the test, assignment or examination through MyUNSW.

 In the case of illness, a doctor's certificate (or counsellor's letter) covering the date(s) concerned is required.
 For misadventure, full documented evidence is required.